What is Peer Support?

 Peer support refers to support from a person who has acquired knowledge based their own experience, and draws from that experience when interacting with others in a supportive setting.

 One-to-one peer support relationships can be short term, or can turn into long-term connections.
-Regardless of the time spent together, this type of support can be extremely helpful for parents, and very rewarding for volunteers.
+Regardless of the time spent together, this type of support can be extremely helpful for parents and grandparents, and very rewarding for volunteers.

 Dedicated volunteers are the backbone of an organization.
 Do you have a desire to contribute your time to our cause?
 Do you have a passion to help others and make a difference?
 Are you interested in helping behind the scenes in some way?
 Empty Arms is often looking for volunteers to assist with events, create memory boxes, and so much more.

 Baby loss photography provides an invaluable keepsake, a visual narrative of a child's brief and beautiful existence.
 Our talented photographers work alongside a bereavement companion to provide families with cherished memories captured in stunning photos.